Painting a Dresser White

 When the second coat of primer was dry, we moved the dresser back into the garage and I lightly sanded down all of the primed surface to make it nice and smooth.

 I personally have a fear of sanding primer too far and having to redo it again and again, so I sanded pretty lightly.
+Check out the best sanders for furniture here!

 And of course, I cleaned off all that dust I created while sanding with a vacuum and tack cloth again.

 Then it was finally time to paint!
-For this dresser, I used General Finishes White Enduro Poly, mixed it really good and then poured it into my paint sprayer.
+For this dresser, I used General Finishes White Enduro Poly, mixed it really good, and then poured it into my paint sprayer.

-This paint doesn’t need a topcoat, and it’s already thin, so you don’t have to thin it before putting it in the sprayer, which makes my life as a beginner so much easier
+This paint doesn’t need a topcoat, and it’s already thin, so you don’t have to thin it before putting it in the sprayer, which makes my life as a beginner so much easier.

 I was pretty happy with how well it sprayed on…until I looked a little closer and saw a nice drip on the side by the leg.